Finkie0-0/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creates a new global variable
+ a script that displays the result of BREATH to the power LOVE